Addicts embody cocaine boom in Brazil's "cracklands"

 Along with the progress, though, has come a surge in drug use.

-Demand for cocaine has soared along with the economy over the past decade and fueled an abundant supply of crack now ensnaring thousands of new addicts.
-Legions of the addicted roam city centers across Brazil, many of them venues chosen to showcase Brazil's ascendance during the 2014 World Cup of soccer and the Olympic Games in 2016.
+Demand for cocaine has soared along with the economy over the past decade and fuelled an abundant supply of crack now ensnaring thousands of new addicts.
+Legions of the addicted roam city centres across Brazil, many of them venues chosen to showcase Brazil's ascendance during the 2014 World Cup of soccer and the Olympic Games in 2016.

-Reuters photographers recently spent 24 hours in eight of those cities chronicling their "cracklands," as the neighborhoods have come to be known.
-They went from the decrepit center of Sao Paulo, South America's biggest city, to the waterfront slums of Rio de Janeiro.
+Reuters photographers recently spent 24 hours in eight of those cities chronicling their "cracklands," as the neighbourhoods have come to be known.
+They went from the decrepit centre of Sao Paulo, South America's biggest city, to the waterfront slums of Rio de Janeiro.
 From the Amazonian capital of Manaus, to the colonial tourist hub of Salvador.

-In each, swarms of crack users have converted entire swaths of central neighborhoods into nocturnal encampments doubling as open-air crack marketplaces.
+In each, swarms of crack users have converted entire swaths of central neighbourhoods into nocturnal encampments doubling as open-air crack marketplaces.

 POLICIES NEW AND FEW